Philippine Electrical Code Summary

 Specification written on electrical plan should indicate :

-1. That the design is done in accordance with the P.E.C. and all electrical works shall comply with the
+1. That the design is done in accordance with the P.E.C. and all electrical works shall comply with the provisions of all authorities having jurisdiction on the use of electrical power.

 2. The nature of the service including voltage, phase and frequency.